 Another tool available to offset wetland losses is mitigation banking.
-Mitigation banking is the restoration, creation or enhancement of wetlands undertaken expressly for the purpose of providing compensation credits for wetland losses from future activities.
-In 1993, Maryland developed standards and adopted regulations for the establishment and operation of nontidal wetland mitigation banks.
-In 2016, revisions were made to the mitigation banking section of the state's Nontidal Wetlands statute to further encourage banking.
+Mitigation banking is the restoration, creation, or enhancement of wetlands undertaken expressly for the purpose of providing compensation credits for wetland losses from future activities.
+In 1993, legislation was enacted to develop standards and adopt regulations for the establishment and operation of nontidal wetland mitigation banks.
+During the 2016 session, revisions were made to the mitigation banking section of the state's Nontidal Wetlands statute to further encourage banking.